microsoft/pxt/common-docs/github/private-assignments.md

 ### ~

-## Step 3: Student change, commit, push cycle
+## Step 2: Student change, commit, push cycle

 It's time to work!
 Students can create all their work and use the **commit & push** button to save it.
-It is a good idea to encourage them to perform a commit whenever they feel they have made significant progress and to provide a meaningful description of the changes.
+It is a good idea to encourage them to perform a commit whenever they feel they have made significant progress.
+Make sure they provide a meaningful description of the changes for the commit.

-## Step 4: Teacher reviews the commit history
+## Step 3: Teacher reviews the commit history

 The teacher can use the [MakeCode GitHub Explorer](https://makecode.com/github-explorer) to easily browse the repositories of a user.
 If needed, the teacher can also review the entire history of the project on GitHub.

-## Step 5: (optional) Student makes the repository public
+## Step 4: (optional) Student makes the repository public

-If the student wants to add this project to his portfolio, he can simply make it public and it will be visible on his GitHub user page.
+If the student wants to add this project to their portfolio, they can simply make it public and it will be visible on their GitHub user page.